cmaneu/deezer-net-api/README.md

 # Deezer REST SDK for .net

-The Deezer REST SDK for .net allows you to build .net applications tha take advantage of the [Deezer REST API](http://developers.deezer.com/api).
+The Deezer REST SDK for .net allows you to build .net applications that take advantage of the [Deezer REST API](http://developers.deezer.com/api).

 Please note that this SDK is unofficial (but the core team of that lib works at Deezer).